Yoga Vasishtha: On liberation

-In Chapter 2 of Book VI, titled as The story of Iksvaku, the text explains the state of nirvana (liberation) as follows, "Liberation is peace.
+In Chapter 2 of Book VI, titled as The story of Ikshvaku, the text explains the state of Nirvana (liberation) as follows, "Liberation is peace.
 Liberation is extinction of all conditioning.
 Liberation is freedom from every kind of physical, psychological and psychic distress.
 This world is not seen by the ignorant and the wise in the same light.
 To one who has attained self-knowledge, this world does not appear as samsara, but as the one infinite and indivisible consciousness".

 On Jivanmukta

 The Yoga Vasistha describes the Jivanmukta, or liberated person, as follows (abridged from the 1896 translation by KN Aiyer):